-As a Post-Doctoral Fellow at the Beeck Center for Social Impact and Innovation, Jun Han provides support to the Center’s research agenda and contributes to the Center’s thought leadership, teaching, and publication.
+As a Visiting Fellow at the Beeck Center for Social Impact and Innovation, Jun Han provides support to the Center’s research agenda and contributes to the Center’s thought leadership, teaching, and publication.

 Jun’s research and teaching interests include Political and Organizational Sociology, Social Impact, Social Entrepreneurship, Social Innovation, Nonprofit Management, Public Policy, and China Studies.
 Jun is currently working on a project with colleagues at the Center to develop and test a new theory of scaling social impact.